ZAEDPolSl/TCR_diversity/README.md

 ## Linear regression modelling
-regression_models_crosssectional function allows for constructing weighted regression models as well as segmented regression models on Dean et al dataset.
+regression_models_crosssectional function allows for constructing weighted regression models as well as segmented regression models on Dean et al dataset. mixed-effectsModels are created to work with the longitudinal dataset results.